slowernews/hamster-system/README.md

         Example with an action: (2012-11-29=9h) Doctor appointment Example with a file name: plan+1.1.2 (2012-11-29)

-- use UpperCamelCase, lowerCamelCase or snake_case:
+- you can use UpperCamelCase, lowerCamelCase, snake_case or spaces:

         Example using lowerCamelCase: #largeInvestor@houseInLisbon
         Example using UpperCamelCase: #LargeInvestor@HouseInLisbon
         Example using snake_case: #large_investor@house_in_lisbon

-- or just use spaces, not everybody is a geek:

         Example using spaces: #large investor@house in lisbon

 - but avoid these symbols for regular naming: **# @ . - + $ % { } [ ]**